A Semi-Smooth Newton Algorithm for High-Dimensional Nonconvex Sparse Learning: Semi-smooth Newton algorithm for penalized regression

 \begin{proof} See Appendix B. \end{proof}

 Let

 where $F_{1}(\beta;d):=\beta - \mathbb{T}(\hat{\beta} + \hat{d};\lambda, \gamma),$ and $F_{2}(\beta;d):= G \beta + d -\tilde{y}.$ For simplicity, we refer to $F$ as a KKT function.
 By Theorem \ref{th1}, the global minimizers of \eqref{regconcave} are roots of $F(\beta;d)$.
-And the roots of $F(\beta;d)$ are stationary points of \eqref{regconcave}.
-The difficulty is that the thresholding operators corresponding concave penalties including the SCAD and the MCP are not differentiable which in turn results in the non-differentiability of $F$.
-So we resort to the semi-smooth Newton method (SSN) \cite{Kummer:1988,QiSun:1993,ChenX2000,ItoK2008}.
+These roots are the stationary points of \eqref{regconcave}.
+The thresholding operators corresponding to concave penalties including SCAD and MCP are not differentiable, which in turn results in the non-differentiability of $F$.
+This makes it difficult to find the roots of $F$.
+So we resort to the SSN method \cite{Kummer:1988,QiSun:1993,ChenX2000,ItoK2008}.

 Let $z=(\beta; d)$.
-At the $k${th} iteration, the semi-smooth Newton method for finding the root of $F(z)=0$ consists of two steps.
+At the $k${th} iteration, the SSN method for finding the roots of $F(z)=0$ consists of two steps.

 \begin{enumerate} \item[(1)] Solve $H^{k}\delta^{k}=-F(z^{k}) $ for $\delta^{k}$, where $H^{k}$ is an element of $\nabla_{N}F(z^{k})$.

 \item[(2)] Update $z^{k+1} = z^{k} + \delta^{k}$, set $k \leftarrow k+1$ and go to step (1). \end{enumerate}